 Decided I was done with weed in July 2017 and haven’t had alcohol since December 2016.
 Made a choice to approach things with total sobriety.
 Aka lost my right to any substance.
 Feelin good. ☀️🌸👽✌️

 Working through a recovery program.
 Step 2 is about believing in a higher power and that a higher power can restore us to sanity.
 Going through a checklist of questions about my religious / spiritual upbringing – i realize there’s a lot of disconnection and fear in my former relationship with God / any sort of higher power.

-I’m really interested in how others cultivate a spiritual practice in and out of AA.
+I’m really interested in how others cultivate a spiritual practice in and out of a 12 step program.
 And especially outside of organized religion.